plgd-dev/doc/content/en/features/disaster-recovery.md

 ### Data Reconciliation using JetStream

-The plgd cloud uses NATS as an EventBus while keeping the events persisted in our EventStore, the MongoDB.
-There are use-cases where plgd cloud users are interested in using JetStream as an EventBus and subscribe to it.
+The plgd hub uses NATS as an EventBus while keeping the events persisted in our EventStore, the MongoDB.
+There are use-cases where plgd hub users are interested in using JetStream as an EventBus and subscribe to it.
 This option is built-in in the deployment and can be easily enabled by configuring the helm chart (TODO).

 Having JetStream as an EventBus gives you the possibility to read stored events after your service outage right from the JetStream instead of requesting the data from the plgd gRPC Gateway.

 {{% warning %}}
-plgd Cloud doesn't guarantee delivery of all events to the EventBus.
+plgd Hub doesn't guarantee delivery of all events to the EventBus.
 It guarantees that all events are stored in the EventStore in the correct order.
-In case there is a JetStream / NATS failure and plgd Cloud was not able to publish some events, they won't be published again and your service has to anyway fallback to reconciliation using plgd gRPC Gateway.
+In case there is a JetStream / NATS failure and plgd Hub was not able to publish some events, they won't be published again and your service has to anyway fallback to reconciliation using plgd gRPC Gateway.
 {{% /warning %}}